 - 3. To have unrestricted and private access to telecommunications. - 4.
-To manage and access their own finances. - 5.
+To manage and access his or her own finances. - 5.
 To choose any individual with whom they will be sharing a bedroom. - 6.
-To furnish and decorate their bedroom and the common areas of the home. - 7.
-To lock their bedroom door. - 8.
-To have a key to an entrance door of the home. - 9.
-To decide what to eat, when to eat and have access to food at any time. - 10.
+To furnish and decorate his or her bedroom and the common areas of the home. - 7.
+To lock his or her bedroom door. - 9.
+To have a key to an entrance door of the home. - 10.
+To decide what to eat, decide when to eat and have access to food at any time. - 11.
 To make informed health care decisions.